 Corded Mowers Are The Most Environmentally-Friendly Choice

-The ease of an electric corded mower is unrivalled: Just plug it in and mow.
+The ease of an electric corded lawn mower is unrivaled: Just plug it in and mow.
 The big drawback for cordless mower is that you have to worry about charging time.
 The big drawback for a gas mower is that you have to worry about refilling it with oil and gas.

 An electric mower is as hassle-free as your toaster.